 Picking out a new Bible or curious about different translation types?
 Below are a few comparison charts to help you make your decision or learn more.
 Reading and comparing the charts should give you a good idea of how different versions compare to each other by translation type.
-Please use them only as a guide.
-Some people might have different opinions about the exact placement of the versions.
+Some opinions may vary about the exact placement of the versions.

 Choose prayerfully and wield a sharp sword!

 “For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart.”
 (Hebrews 4:12)

 The charts above were collected over a period of years.
 Today, they can be found on different websites.
 I think one of the unmarked ones was from Zondervan.
 Please contact me if you have source information.

 - Christian Wives and Submission: Why?
 When?
 Where?
 How? - November 10, 2023